Pua Magasiva's abuse: White Ribbon campaigner says 'we need to stop hiding the truth'

 "Our silence is our biggest killer.
 We need to stop hiding the truth."

-The long term effects of domestic violence on children was also overlooked, he said.
+The long-term effects of domestic violence on children was also overlooked, he said.

-"We tend to disregard childrens' future and we just assume that the kids will be ok, they'll bounce back, but they're the worst at not getting over it.
+"We tend to disregard childrens' future and we just assume that the kids will be okay, they'll bounce back, but they're the worst at not getting over it.

 "Children at any age, from 2 onwards, they absorb what's going on."